coracle-social/pomade/README.md

 }
 ```

 Because a user may have sessions across a disjunct set of signers, some of which may fail to forward their session info to the mailer, mailers will have to make a best-effort attempt to figure out which session to recover from.
 It can do this by grouping by `client`.
 If the number of peers that have responded is equal to the `threshold` for those options, the mailer can send a recovery message.
+If the recovery type is `login`, the mailer must sort signer pubkeys based on `idx` so that the client can send the correct requests to the correct signers.

 Signers should be careful to send items to the `mailer` designated by the user when the recovery method was registered.
 If multiple pubkeys have been registered for a single recovery method, it should send a separate recovery OTP to mailers for each pubkey.
 The mailer MAY then re-batch by `inbox` so that the user only receives one message with the option to restore any one of the registered pubkeys.